blockchain-unica/rosetta-smart-contracts/contracts/vesting/starknet/cairo/README.md

 | `initial_amount` | Tokens deposited at deployment    |
 | `token`          | ERC20 token used for vesting      |

+Beneficiary, start, and duration are set only in constructor so they are effectively immutable.

 Deployment behavior:

 - The beneficiary and vesting schedule are set.